survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 We haven't given thought to our build output yet and no doubt it's going to be a little chunky, especially as we included React in it.
 We can apply a variety of techniques to bring down the size of the vendor bundle.
 We can also leverage client level caching and load certain assets lazily as we saw earlier.

 **Minification** is a process where code is simplified without losing any meaning that matters to the interpreter.
-As a result, your code will most likely look quite jumbled and it will be hard to read.
+As a result, your code will most likely look jumbled and it will be hard to read.
 But that's the point.

 T> Even if we minify our build, we can still generate source maps through the `devtool` option we discussed earlier.
 This will give us better means to debug, even production code if we want.